 - Watch soccer games to understand positioning and movement off the ball.

 - Engage in HIIT training.
-Soccer tends to be a very volatile sport.
-You go from 0 to 60 very quickly.
+Soccer tends to be a very volatile sport, and you go from 0 to 60 very quickly.
 Interval training can help with maintaining your fitness.

-- Identify things to work on on a weekly basis and set targets to achieve those goals.
+- Identify things to work on weekly and set targets to achieve those goals.

 - Stretch before and after every session to prevent injury and speed up recovery.